-You might find that your client can’t answer a lot of the questions, and that’s why they are calling you in for the solution – if that’s the case, then your ability to step in and support them 100% of the way is a key selling point.
+You might find that your client can’t answer many of the questions, and that’s why they are calling you in for the solution – if that’s the case, then your ability to step in and support them 100% of the way is a key selling point.

 3. Know your competition

-For freelancers and smaller businesses, you may also be competing against the ‘free’ DIY web development packages offered by companies like WordPress and Wix, etc.
+For freelancers and smaller businesses, you may be competing against the ‘free’ DIY web development packages offered by companies like WordPress and Wix.

-Is there a way you can make it clear in your proposal that you are a better fit for the client?
+Is there a way to make it clear in your proposal that you are a better fit for the client?